Blog

 • Users need to log in to access and download their preferred data formats.

-Step-by-Step Guide to Download gyms Data
+Step-by-Step Guide to Download Rental Car Services Data

-Step 1: Search for ‘Gyms Data’
+Step 1: Search for Rental Car Services Data

-Step 5: Download in Preferred Format
+Step 5: Download the Data in Your Preferred Format

 With MAPOG’s versatile toolkit, you can effortlessly upload vector and upload Excel or CSV data, incorporate existing layers, perform polyline splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.